Rate-Induced Tipping to Metastable Zombie Fires: The Multiscale Autonomous Compactified System

-A key feature of many natural systems is that they evolve on multiple inherent timescales, which can be quantified by one or more small parameters.
-The nonautonomous soil-carbon model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} is one such system, and the left-hand side of~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} shows that it may evolve on up to three different timescales, depending on the rate parameter $r$.
+The left-hand side of the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} shows that the soil-carbon system may evolve on up to three different timescales, depending on the rate parameter $r$.
 The {\em slow time} $t$ is the timescale of the {\em slow variable} $C$.
 The {\em fast time} $\tau=t/\epsilon$ is the timescale of the {\em fast variable} $T$.
-The {\em third time} $u = rt$ is the timescale of the external input $T_a(rt)$, which is represented by the augmented variable $s$.
+The {\em third time} $u = rt$ is the timescale of the external input $T_a(rt)$, which is represented by the additional variable $s$.
 The magnitude of the third time $u$ relative to $t$ and $\tau$ depends on the magnitude of the rate parameter $r$.
-Given $0<\epsilon\ll 1$, we consider three cases: \begin{itemize} \item[$\bullet$] The {autonomous} {\em frozen system} is represented by $r=0$.
-This means that the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} becomes a 1-fast 1-slow system with the fast variable $T$, the slow variable $C$, and a fixed-in-time input parameter $T_a$. \item[$\bullet$] {\em A global warming scenario} is represented by $r \lesssim 1$.
-This means that $u=rt\lesssim t$ is another {\em slow time}, $s$ becomes the second {\em slow variable}, and the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} becomes a {\em 1-fast 2-slow} system with the fast variable $T$ and slow variables $C$ and $s$. \item[$\bullet$] {\em A summer heatwave} is represented by $r \lesssim 1/\epsilon$.
-This means that $u= \epsilon r \tau \lesssim \tau$ is another {\em fast time}, $s$ becomes the second {\em fast variable}, and the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} becomes a {\em 2-fast 1-slow} system with two fast variables, $T$ and $s$, and one slow variable $C$. \end{itemize} In other words, we consider two-timescale limits of a three-timescale problem.
-Systems with multiple time scales can be viewed as singular perturbation problems.
-In the following sections, we apply concepts and techniques of geometric singular perturbation theory~\cite{fenichel_1979,ckrt_1995,Wechselberger2013,kuehn_2016} first to the autonomous frozen system and then to the autonomous compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3}, which allows us to define and analyse R-tipping in the soil-carbon model.
+Here, we consider different two-timescale limits of this three-timescale problem. {\sw A more unifying view of the system dynamics can be obtained through analysis of the three-timescale problem~\cite{cardin2017}~[Sec.6, electronic appendix], which is beyond the scope of this paper. }